British Motor merchant

 The Malaya II (Master Vilhelm Kragelund) in station #91 was hit by one torpedo in hold #2 and disintegrated when the cargo of dynamite exploded.
-The master, 38 crew members and two gunners were lost.
-Six crew members were picked up by HMCS Collingwood (K 180) (Lt W. Woods, RCNR) and landed at Reykjavik.
+The master, 38 crew members and four gunners were lost.
+Six crew members were picked up by HMCS Collingwood (K 180) (T/Lt W. Woods, RCNR) and landed at Reykjavik.

 |On board||We have details of 42 people who were on board.|